BrunoASMauricio/ProjectBase/README.md

 - [ ] Periodically remove non-existing worktrees
 - [X] Add single repo manipulation by providing a semi-independent already in the relevant directory
 - [X] Improve detection of desync between baregit and upstream so push doesn't need to work on clean repos
-- [ ] Allow two types of commits
-  - [ ] "fixed" commits (other word isencouraged) are normal commits
-  - [ ] "save" commits are temporary, and will be squashed into the next "fixed" commit

 Configs that CAN NOT have variables